 June 14, 2005: Chris Carpenter (Cardinals over Blue Jays), Sergio Mitre (Cubs over Marlins), and Tomo Ohka (Brewers over Devil Rays)

-That's right, the last time there were two Madduxes on the same day, there were actually three.
-Triple-Maddux!
+That's right, three in one day, triple-Maddux!
 Carpenter is of course a great pitcher, he would go on to win the N.L.
 Cy Young award that year.
 On the other hand, this was the only shutout of Mitre's career, and quite possibly his best performance in the big leagues.
 Ohka managed to give up 9 hits in his game, tied for the second most in Maddux history.

-So, there you go, only six times in the last 25 years have multiple Madduxes been thrown on the same day.
+So, there you go, only six seven times have multiple Madduxes been thrown on the same day.
 Today was about as close as you can get without it actually happening.
 As it is, Joe Blanton joins Philip Humber on the list of pitchers who've thrown a Maddux in 2012.
-Clayton Kershaw and Justin Verlander they ain't, but the Maddux doesn't care about that.
-The Maddux is no elitist, it's there to be had by the legend and journeyman alike.

 No comments: